-From September 2013 all students will need to secure a post 16 place in education or training (please see further info about the raising of the participation age – RPA – below).
-In order that we ensure each and every student has access to the very best in post 16 education we have very strong relationships with a wide range of Post 16 providers, however the North Bristol Post 16 Centre (NBP16) is officially Brightstowe’s 6th Form.
+Since September 2013 all students have to secure a post 16 place in education or training (please see further info about the raising of the participation age – RPA – below).
+In order that we ensure each and every student has access to the very best in post 16 education we have very strong relationships with a wide range of post 16 providers, however the (NBP16) North Bristol post 16 Centre is officially Brightstowe’s 6th Form.
+Click here to enter their website for further information.

 NBP16 is made up of both Redland Green and Cotham Learning Communities, each providing the very best in education to young people in Bristol.
-Both schools have specialist status; Cotham is a high performing Specialist School in Performing Arts, Mathematics and Computing; Redland Green is a Specialist Science School.
-Between them they offer over 45 level three courses along with a good selection of level two courses.
+Both schools have specialist status; Cotham is a high performing Specialist School in performing arts, mathematics and computing; Redland Green is a specialist science school.
+Between them they offer over 45 level 3 courses along with a good selection of level 2 courses.
 Whether a student is based at Cotham or Redland Green, they will be able to use all the facilities at both schools offering better academic and social opportunities.

 We are very pleased to be able to call NBP16 our 6th Form and look forward to helping our students secure brighter futures as a result.

-If you have any questions concerning post 16 education or about our relationship with North Bristol Post 16 Centre, please contact the Assistant Principal for Aspirations on the following email link - firstname.lastname@example.org.
+If you have any questions concerning post 16 education or about our relationship with North Bristol post 16 Centre, please contact the Assistant Principal for Aspirations at [email protected].

 Raising the Participation Age RPA